aceokay/Find-and-Replace/README.md

 _Example:_
 * Input text: "Chimps are chimps!"
 * Term to replace: "chimps"
-* Term to replace "chimps" with: deer
+* Term to replace "chimps" with: "deer"
 * Returns: "deer are deer!"

 * Runs this in the background: findReplace("Chimps are chimps!", "chimps", "deer")